wwoast/constantina/docs/ADMIN.md

  `t`: The time cost of checking a hash, in hash-iterations `p`: The parallelization parameter (set based on your CPU/thread count)

-The cookies themselves are JWE tokens, a format for encrypted JSON data.
+Session cookies are JWE tokens, a format for encrypted JSON data.
 Inside the JWE is a signed JWT that indicates a user, instance, and validity period.
 The `shadow.ini` file, after a user first loads Constantina in a browser, contains two encryption keys and two signing keys using the HMAC-SHA256 algorithm.
 One key